 Direct Rollover.
-If you elect to rollover all or a portion of your account balance into an eligible retirement plan or IRA, then no amount will be withheld for payment of federal or state income taxes.
+If you elect to rollover all or a portion of your account balance into an eligible retirement plan or IRA, then no amount will be withheld.
+This option is only available if you elected a lump sum distribution or series of installment payments paid over a period of less than ten years.
 I elect to have my distribution directly rolled over as follows (please select one option):

-- Rollover to another qualified employer retirement plan pursuant to Code Section 401(a); - Rollover to a Code section 403(b) plan pursuant to Code section 403(b); - Rollover to a governmental Code section 457 plan pursuant to Code section 457;

-- Rollover to my IRA pursuant to Code Section 408: - A cash payment to me of \$ (of which 20% will be withheld for federal taxes) and a direct rollover of \$ (at least \$500) to the following IRA custodian or eligible retirement plan, qualified pursuant to Code sections 408 or 401(a); - A Rollover to a Roth IRA (please indicate below whether or not you want to have federal income tax withheld from our Plan benefit).
+- Rollover to another qualified employer retirement plan pursuant to Code Section 401(a) which I will be eligible to participant in and which will accept the direct rollover of my benefit; - Rollover to a Code section 403(b) plan pursuant to Code section 403(b) which I will be eligible to participant in and which will accept the direct rollover of my benefit; - Rollover to a governmental Code section 457 plan pursuant to Code section 457 which I will be eligible to participant in and which will accept the direct rollover of my benefit; - Rollover to my IRA pursuant to Code Section 408; - A cash payment to me of \$ (of which 20% will be withheld for federal taxes) and a direct rollover of \$ (at least \$500) to the following IRA custodian or eligible retirement plan, qualified pursuant to Code sections 408 or 401(a); - A Rollover to a Roth IRA (please indicate below whether or not you want to have federal income tax withheld from our Plan benefit).
 If you elect not to have federal income tax withheld, or if you do not have enough federal income tax withheld, you may be responsible for payment of estimated federal income tax on the taxable portion of your distribution (IRS Form 1040ES) and state income tax.
-You also may be subject to tax penalties under the estimated tax payment rules if your payments of estimated tax and withholding, if any, are not adequate.

-I do not want federal income taxes withheld from my rollover to my Roth IRA.

-Withhold a total of % of this rollover for federal income tax purposes.
+You also may be subject to tax penalties under the estimated tax payment rules if your payments of estimated tax and withholding, if any, are not adequate. - I do not want federal income taxes withheld from my rollover to my Roth IRA. - Withhold a total of % of this rollover for federal income tax purposes.

-Complete this information if you elect to roll over all or part of your distribution to another Retirement Plan or IRA.
+Complete this information if you elect to roll over all or part of your distribution to another retirement plan or IRA.
+The completed form should be attached to the Application for Benefits form.

-Pay the following gross amount to me: \$
+- Pay the following gross amount to me: